 Pay-per-click ad campaigns are one of the best ways to generate immediate, qualified traffic and leads for home builders.
-They’re amazing for getting your name out there, especially for keywords you know your target buyer is searching for.
+They’re a top outbound marketing method because they’re amazing at getting your name out there, especially for keywords you know your target buyer is searching for.
 The only problem is, PPC isn’t inherently geared for local sales.

 If you bid on the keyword, “quality custom home builder,” it’s likely that your ad shows up in the search results pages of a searcher in Texas, which doesn’t do you much good if you work in Michigan.
 Many home builders have started to combat this by bidding on keywords that include their location, like “custom home builder Grand Rapids,” but that’s just the start of a quality PPC campaign that targets local leads.
 To make sure you’re getting the biggest number of qualified, local leads, here are a few tips to optimize your home building PPC strategy:

 If you’re in home building, you know that for many builders, the city they advertise in isn’t always the city they actually build in.
 For example, we’re centered in Grand Haven, but many of the builders out here advertise themselves as Grand Rapids builders because Grand Rapids is a bigger city with a bigger pool of potential homebuyers.
 So before you even start your local PPC strategy, you need to decide which city names you want to bid on.
 It’s a good idea to do some keyword research first, to figure out what people are actually searching, and what your competitors are bidding the most on.

 For example, if you specialize in bigger, urban homes, it probably does make sense for you to target those searching for home builders in GR.
 But if your niche is smaller family homes out in the country, then it might make more sense to advertise your building company in smaller area cities, like Hudsonville, Coopersville, Spring Lake, and Grand Haven.
 So, do some testing to see which cities get the most qualified traffic for your company, and go with those.